Last updated on 2026-02-02

 - Network Security Analyst: Responsible for monitoring and protecting an organization's network from cyber threats.

-- Information Security Consultant: Advises businesses on best practices for securing their information systems.
+- Information Security Consultant: Advises organizations on best practices for securing their information systems and data.

-- IT Security Specialist: Focuses on implementing security measures to safeguard sensitive data and systems.
+- IT Security Specialist: Focuses on implementing security measures and protocols to safeguard sensitive information.

-- Cybersecurity Engineer: Designs and develops secure network solutions to prevent unauthorized access.
+- Cybersecurity Engineer: Designs and develops secure systems and networks to prevent unauthorized access and data breaches.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.